Senior 8 min · March 06, 2026

 CASE

-WHEN status_code IS NULL THEN 'Status Not Set' -- catch NULLs explicitly FIRST
+WHEN status_code IS NULL THEN 'Status Not Set' -- catches NULLs first

 WHEN status_code = 'P' THEN 'Pending'